lzwjava/yinwang-transalte/translated_texts/2012-08-01-interpreter.md

+---
+layout: post
- How to write an interpreter
+title: "How to write an interpreter"
+---

 Writing an interpreter is usually the first step in designing and implementing a programming language.
 An interpreter is a simple yet profound thing, and many people don't know how to write one, so I decided to write an introductory piece on this topic.